-Director Mortgage Advice
+Director Mortgage Advice in Manchester

 If you’re the Director of a Limited Company, then many lenders will average the last two years of salary, plus dividends.
 However, some lenders class you as employed unless you own a certain percentage of the company.
 In these circumstances, even if you are a Director, they might consider going off your payslips for the last 3 months.
 This, similar to above, can be beneficial if the last three months have been more favourable.

-Low Dividend Business Owner Mortgage Advice
+Low Dividend Business Owner Mortgage Advice in Manchester

 As well as the above, some business owners run highly profitable organisations but only feel the need to take a low dividend.
 This type of applicant can be disadvantaged by the salary plus dividend method as their earnings will seem low.
 However, there are lenders out there that will consider using the net profit of the Limited company to solve this problem.